-Fistula - A bump or boil on the gum tissue, which is a tract, in which an abscessed tooth can drain.
+Fistula — A bump or boil on the gum tissue, which is a tract through which an abscessed tooth can drain.

-Fixed Partial Denture - A prosthetic for one or more missing teeth that is affixed (cemented) to teeth next to the missing tooth/teeth is a fixed partial denture, which cannot be removed by the patient.
+Fixed Partial Denture — A prosthetic for one or more missing teeth that is affixed (cemented) to an adjoining tooth or teeth and cannot be removed by the patient.